Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Related Work

 \subsection{Enhancing LLM Reasoning}

-Recent work has explored ways for enhancing the reasoning abilities of LLMs.
-Early work used textual instructions to prompt then generate reasoning steps before reaching a final conclusion \cite{10.5555/3600270.3602070,NEURIPS2022_8bb0d291,yao2023react}.
-Later work tried to incorporate searching which encourages LLMs to explore multiple reasoning directions. \citet{yao2023tree} break reasoning into steps and form a tree at each step, then find the best reasoning trace by calculating the fast rewards with breath-first search or depth-first search. \citet{hao-etal-2023-reasoning} instead model the step-by-step reasoning as a Markov Decision Process and apply Monte Carlo Tree Search to estimate the rewards and find the best trace.
-Although these methods can be plugged to existing LLMs without additional fine-tuning, they require an extensive amount of samplings at inference and thus are impractical in large-scale applications.
+Recent work has explored ways to enhance the reasoning abilities of LLMs.
+Early work used textual instructions to prompt and then generate reasoning steps before reaching a final conclusion \cite{10.5555/3600270.3602070,NEURIPS2022_8bb0d291,yao2023react}.
+Later work tried to incorporate searching, which encourages LLMs to explore multiple reasoning directions. \citet{yao2023tree} break reasoning into steps and form a tree at each step, then find the best reasoning trace by calculating the fast rewards with breadth-first search or depth-first search. \citet{hao-etal-2023-reasoning} instead model the step-by-step reasoning as a Markov Decision Process and apply Monte Carlo Tree Search to search for the optimal reasoning plan.
+Although these methods can be directly plugged to off-the-shelf LLMs, they require an extensive amount of sampling at inference and thus are impractical applications that require low latency.